Where’s My Disk Space Going?

 People confuse these terms a lot, and it’s very important — particularly when asking for help — that the terms you use accurately reflect what you’re talking about.
 To oversimplify a little:

-• Memory is the RAM (Random Access Memory) in which your programs and data reside when they are in use.
-When you turn your computer off, your memory is erased.
+• Memory is RAM (Random Access Memory), where your programs and data reside when they are in use.
+When you turn your computer off, RAM is erased.
 To free up memory, run fewer programs at the same time.

 • Disk space is about your hard drive, where data is stored permanently (or until you or a program explicitly erases it).
 To free up disk space, delete files.